tilman-b/dox_cli/README.md

 - used client is limited to the `default` client which is the only possible client in a trial account
 - only one file can be processed per cli call
 - only pdf files are supported

+## Disclaimer
+This project is an independent initiative and is not affiliated with, endorsed by, or connected to SAP SE in any way.
+The author is not associated with SAP SE, and any trademarks or brand names mentioned belong to their respective owners.